scalatra/scalatra-book/src/_15_routes.md

 Scalatra offers a way for you too hook into the request chain of your application via [Filters][filters].

-Filters define two methods available, `before` and `after` which both accept a block to yield corresponding the request and optionally take a URL pattern to match to the request.
+Filters define two methods, `before` and `after` which both accept a block to yield.
+Filters optionally take a URL pattern to match to the request.

 #### before